dsanders11/imagebitmap-getimagedata-demo/README.md

 # ImageBitmap Patches

 There's a patch for both Chromium and Firefox.
+They can be found under the patches directory.

 # Results